Easy Halloween Spider Web Cookies

 Toothpicks - Any basic toothpick will work for this - you’re just using it to drag icing outward on the cookie, to create the swags in the design.

-Roll and Bake your Cookies
+Roll and Bake Cookies

 1. Following your recipe directions - especially with regard to chilling! - roll and cut out your cookies - I like doing 3-4" diameter rounds for this.

 Take care to ensure the cookies are of VERY even thickness, for the best results.
-I like to use a rolling pin with thickness guides to help with that - this is the rolling pin I use.
-LOVE it!

-2. Once the cookies are out of the oven, you can place a piece of parchment over top of the hot cookies and gently press another cookie sheet down - lightly - to flatten any distortion that may have happened during baking.
-This is optional, but gives a very flat surface to decorate.
+2. As soon as take the baked cookies out of the oven, you can place a piece of parchment over top of the hot cookies and gently press another cookie sheet down - lightly - between the baking sheets to flatten any distortion that may have happened during baking.

 3. Allow cookies to cool to room temperature.